 Back to flexibility: While there are a lot of Drupal Best Practices, there is more than one way to do just about anything, giving a lot of creative control to the developer, based on the business requirements.

-For example, a page can be built on Paragraphs or Drupal content types or custom data collections, based on how the content needs to be used and displayed.
+For example, a page can be built on Paragraphs, Drupal content types, Blocks, or custom data collections, based on how the content needs to be used and displayed.
 You are not shoehorned into one Drupal Way of doing things.
 The flip side is that the Drupal web developers must think a little more broadly and strategically.
-They must think critically about requirements, layout pros/cons.
+They must think critically about requirements and layout pros/cons.
 It’s not just about the functional requirements of the site (the ‘what’).
 It is also about the non-functional requirements (the ‘how’).
 Things like scalability, reusability, performance, and security must be considered as well.
 For more on non-functional requirements, check out this nice write-up on FURPS+, a way to organize product features.

 Admin theme out of the box is feature-rich and easy to use